groonga/gcs.groonga.org/docs/tutorial/index.md

 documents.
 Configuration API is used for them.
 This section describes how to create a search domain.

-Confiugration API is for creating, configureing and managing search domains.
+Configuration API is for creating, configuring and managing search domains.
 Configuration API requires `Action` parameter and `Version` parameter. `Version` parameter must be `2011-02-01` for all configuration API.